Leases, Codification Topic 842

 We regularly monitor events or changes in circumstances that may require a reassessment of one of our leases.
 When a reassessment results in the remeasurement of a lease liability, a corresponding adjustment is made to the carrying amount of the corresponding ROU asset unless doing so would reduce the carrying amount of the ROU asset to an amount less than zero.
 In that case, the amount of the adjustment that would result in a negative ROU asset balance is recorded in profit or loss.

 Key estimates and judgments related to the measurement and recording of ROU assets and lease liabilities include how we determine: (1) the discount rate used to discount the unpaid lease payments to present value; and (2) the expected lease term, including any extension options.

-Following is information related to changes in our ROU asset and lease liability balances and other financial information for the nine months ended September 30, 2020:
+Following is information related to lease expenses and other lease-related information for the years ended December 31, 2022 and 2021:

-(1)Included in operating cash flows in the accompanying unaudited condensed consolidated statement of cash flows as of September 30, 2020.
+(1)Included in operating cash flows in the accompanying consolidated statements of cash flows.

 (1)Includes the impact of reclassification of ROU assets from operating leases to finance leases due to remeasurement.

 The entire disclosure for operating leases of lessee.
 Includes, but is not limited to, description of operating lease and maturity analysis of operating lease liability.